hubgit/dead-simple-grid/README.md

 #### Column Setup

-All `col` elements are places inside clearfixed `row` elements and have `float: left; width: 100%` set by default.
-This means that you only need to change `width` to set up columns &mdash; no other properties required.
+You only need to change `width` to set up columns &mdash; no other properties required.

 Need to turn 3 one-column elements into 3 columns?
 Set their width to `33.33%` and you're all set.
 Need to switch a 2-column block back to one-column mode?
 Set their width to `100%`.
 Forget about messing with classes or SASS/Less mixins and formulas.